SylwiaGrudkowska/JDemetra-documentation/index.md

 implemented in JDemetra+ are available in the core engines.
 However, the results produced by JDemetra+ may slightly differ for several reasons (different statistical/algorithmic choices).
-In any case the global mes-sages from seasonal adjustment are (nearly) always similar.
+In any case the global messages from seasonal adjustment are (nearly) always similar.
 Among numerous important tools implemented in JDemetra+, the following functionalities should be highlighted:
 * RegARIMA modelling (using concepts developed in TRAMO and in X-12-ARIMA);